dymmond/esmerald/docs/en/docs/sponsorship.md

 ## ⚙️ Sponsor the tools that made Esmerald possible

-As you have seen in the documentation, Esmerald stands on the shoulders of giants, Starlette and Pydantic.
+As you have seen in the documentation, Esmerald stands on the shoulders of giants, Starlette (initially) and Pydantic.
 Although Esmerald is not longer on top of Starlette, for a very long time it was and they deserve all the help they can get.